copernicus-mogley/zkav.club/README.md

 You bring the conversation.
 We handle the mics and capture.
 Nothing gets published without your approval.

+The content belongs to the creator(s) in it.
+Our job is to record it with care and steward the source safely into the public archive, with clean metadata and a respectful consent trail.

 What comes out of it is a shared public good: an open, community-made archive that future creators, filmmakers, and historians can actually use.

 We publish multi-angle camera originals, uncompressed audio, and clean metadata.
 After guest approval, the originals are released under CC BY-SA.

-We hand off the originals, the metadata, and the credits so others can keep building.
+We make sure the source lands in the archive with the metadata and credits intact, ready for others to remix, reference, and build on.

 [Read the details](/recording-station/) (how it works, licensing + consent).